kwaldenphd/python-anaconda/google-colab-instructions.md

 # Last Few Words

+35. If you face any problem with Google Colab, please feel free to pose such questions on Slack.
+We would be happy to answer all your questions.

-35. Hope you have fun working with Google Colab notebook as much as I do and have had in the recent past.
+36. And finally, hope you have fun working with Google Colab notebook as much as we do and have had in the recent past.
 Welcome to the course and happy coding!